git-pull/tao-of-tmux/manuscript/00-foreward.md

 ## Donations

-If you enjoy my learning material or my open source software projects, please consider a donation.
-They go directly to me and are not squandered.
-Visit
+If you enjoy my learning material or my open source software projects, please consider donating.
+They go directly to me and my current / future open source projects and are not squandered.
+Visit <http://www.git-pull.com/support.html>
-<http://www.git-pull.com/support.html> for ways to contribute.
+for ways to contribute.

 ## Available Formats